-- Also referred to as “ordinary life” or “straight life,” it provides coverage for your entire lifetime.
+- Whole life insurance is also referred to as “ordinary life” or “straight life.”
+It provides coverage for your entire lifetime.

 - The premium depends on your age at the time you buy and stays the same as you grow older.
 The lowest premiums go to those who buy it when they're young, because they'll pay into it the longest.